Title 105 | Chapter 001 | Regulation 445REG

 Call the number provided on the paper or electronic ballot;(b)

-Indicate the candidate or write-in candidate of their choice verbally; and(d)
+Indicate the candidate or write-in candidate of his or her choice verbally; and(d)

 Follow any other prompts.(4)